normal-computing/branches/CONTRIBUTING.md

 There are fundamentally four ways an individual can contribute:

-1. **By opening an issue:** For example, if you believe that you have uncovered a bug in Flux, creating a new issue in the issue tracker is the way to report it.
+1. **By opening an issue:** For example, if you believe that you have uncovered a bug in Branches, creating a new issue in the issue tracker is the way to report it.
 2. **By adding context:** Providing additional context to existing issues, such as screenshots, code snippets and helps resolve issues.
 3. **By resolving issues:** Typically this is done in the form of either